-Table 3.6 Small Lot Type programs - Producers By Region
+Table 3.6 Small Lot Type Programs

 Program Name: Program Description/Explanation Small Lot Innovative Self-Marketer Program As set out in the Consolidated Order, Schedule 7: This program is for those with atypical strains of broiler breeder (meaning a strain of Broiler Breeder that produces a day-old Chick that cannot be made available through a licensed Hatchery on an economically viable basis).
 Subject to the rules listed thereon.